alexhoma/mpwar-frameworks-project-v2/README.md

 Context
 --------------
   * **BlogBundle** <br>
-    This is supposed to be part of the original application, so it's a very simple blog example to test our TrackerBundle.<br>
+    This is supposed to be the original application, so it's a very simple blog example to test our TrackerBundle.<br>
     Composed by one entity called `Post`.<br>
-    It comes with a Blog section and Admin section:
+    The bundle comes with two sections:
-      * **In Admin**: you can create new posts, edit, and list all of them.
+      * **Admin**: where you can create new posts, edit, and list all of them.
-      * **In Blog**: you can list only published posts and read them.
+      * **Blog**: where you can list only published posts and read them.

     The admin section could be in an AdminBundle, but I just wanted to keep things simple.

   * **TrackerBundle** <br>
     This is our visits tracker.
-It takes the User Agent via javascript and saves it to our application.<br>
+It takes the User Agent via javascript and saves it to our database.<br>
     Composed by a single Entity `Record` related to the blog's `Post`.<br>
     It comes with a dashboard were we can see:
       * All recorded visits in our blog.
       * A detail view of every record/visit (User agent stuff)
       * And how many records/visits a single post has had.

-    I know this could be achieved in a more efficient way using something like this `$request->headers->get('User-Agent')` and parsing it.
+    This could be achieved in a more efficient way using something like this `$request->headers->get('User-Agent')` and parsing it.
 But it was just an excuse to start this exercise and also play with AJAX requests.

   * **AlertBundle** <br>
-  This bundle tells us if we have achieved a certain number of visits in our posts, sending an email with the info via SwiftMailer.<br>
+  This bundle tells us if we have reached a certain number of visits in our posts, sending an email with the info via SwiftMailer.<br>
   It has a listener triggered just after a record/visit is saved on the database.<br>
   By default we will receive an email every 10, 50 and 100 visits of each post.